-Enrollment 2.12.1
+\ Enrollment 2.12.1

-CCP providers that want to participate in the delivery of PCS to Medicaid clients must be enrolled with TMHP and have the appropriate HHSC licensure or certification.

-All PCS providers must have a TPI and a National Provider Identifier (NPI).
+[Revised] CCP providers that want to participate in the delivery of PCS to Medicaid clients must be enrolled with TMHP and have the appropriate HHSC licensure or certification.
+All PCS providers must have an NPI.

 Providers that are currently contracted with HHSC to administer consumer-directed services (CDS) or provide PCS through the service responsibility option (SRO), including providers currently enrolled in Texas Medicaid, are required to enroll or re-enroll separately as a CDS or SRO provider.
 Texas Medicaid enrolls only new providers that are currently contracted with HHSC to provide PCS through CDS and SRO.